ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 Capabilities mentioned in below sections are not supported by the native Ballerina based stream processing.
 They are only available when using Siddhi CEP engine for stream processing capabilities in Ballerina.
-If you wanted to enable Siddhi runtime based stream processing with Ballerina; then please use the compile time flag `--siddhiruntime`.
+If you want to enable Siddhi runtime-based stream processing with Ballerina; please use the compile time flag `--siddhiruntime`.